Huskers Tradition

 Bob Devaney

-Devaney arrived in 1962 and transformed Nebraska into a national power.
+Devaney arrived in 1962 and changed Nebraska football forever.
 His teams won national championships in 1970 and 1971, helping launch the modern Huskers dynasty.

 Dynasty Coach